Ph.D. in Biomedical Engineering

 Western University, Canada

 My doctoral research focused on the diagnosis of temporal lobe epilepsy using magnetic resonance imaging (MRI).
 You can find my thesis here.
-For this I studied quantitative imaging (pure T1 and T2 maps) along with diffusion tensor imaging (DTI) and I performed machine learning analyses.
+For this, I studied quantitative imaging (pure T1 and T2 maps) along with diffusion tensor imaging (DTI) and I performed machine learning analyses.
 My algorithms were implemented using python numpy and the scikit-learn library.
 The results were published in the Computerized Medical Imaging and Graphics Journal

 Master of Engineering in Computer and Systems Engineering

 Universidad de La Salle, Colombia

 My final year project was a robot that was able to follow a person’s gaze and then use this information to position the cursor on a computer screen.
-This final project consisted of a pan-tilt mechanism, the control and communications circuitry and software.
+This final project consisted of a pan-tilt mechanism, the control and communications circuitry, and software.
 The relevant code was written using the Java Media Framework and LabView.